pszemek90/cdq-task-processing/README.md

 As a result you will receive your newly created task with its location in Location header (with the relative URL to invoke).
 For example - Location: /tasks/505cf6b6-0fa2-4297-8187-f6fcd4d6dcf9.
 This can be used in the third endpoint directly.

+GENERAL NOTE: To simulate long processing execution, a delay has been introduced in service responsible for execution.
+You can customize its amount using TASK_DELAY environment variable in docker-compose.yml.